alexhunt86/vmware/README.md

 # vmware
-Placeholder for vmware automation &amp; testing scripts
+Placeholder for vmware automation and testing scripts